ethohkjalt/PS99-script-auto-farm/README.md

 This script opens up a menu which does
-Auto obby
+Auto obby,
-Auto hatch
+Auto hatch,
-Instant tp
+Instant tp,
-Unlock gamepass
+Unlock gamepass,
 Auto farm
 hope it helps